Alejandro Domínguez (footballer, born 1981): Olympiacos

 by winning Panetolikos.
 On 3 January 2016, he scored the first goal helping his club to escape with a 3–1 away win against Panionios.

 On 18 February 2016, in the 1st leg UEFA Europa League game for the round of 32 against RSC Anderlecht, Argentine midfielder Dominguez reached 100 matches with Olympiakos' jersey.

 On 25 August 2016, in a crucial second leg match for Europa League playoffs, he entered in the last minute of the game, and by scoring the first goal in extra time helped his club to escape with a 2–1 home win (3–1 on aggregate) against Portuguese club Arouca.

-As of mid November 2016, Olympiakos manager Paulo Bento did not include Chori Dominguez in his first team plans.
+As of mid November 2016, Olympiacos manager Paulo Bento did not include Dominguez in his first team plans.
 However, the Argentine maestro was always very enthusiastic and professional in training and is ready to see out his contract at Olympiakos as a move in January is not among his options.
 Dominguez's positive influence in the club's offensive efficacy, even as a late-game substitute, was proven on various occasions, such as the home game against Panetolikos on 18 December 2016, where he greatly helped Olympiakos mount a comeback from 0–1 behind to eventually win the game 3–1.
-In April 2017, with the arrival of the new coach Takis Lemonis, gradually returned to the starting squad and he finished the season with an away goal in a 2–0 win against Panetolikos F.C. helping his club to win the fourth consecutive Super League title.
+In April 2017, with the arrival of the new coach Takis Lemonis, gradually returned to the starting squad and he finished the season with an away goal in a 2–0 win against Panetolikos, helping his club to win the fourth consecutive Super League title.